Equity vs Real Estate-Which one gives you better return?

-Hence, It is very clear that both real estate and Sensex are capable of giving more return than inflation.
-But at the same time, they have risk in investment and our capital may erode when there is bad news.
+Hence, It is very clear that both real estate and Sensex are capable of giving more returns than inflation.
+But at the same time, they have a risk in investment and our capital may erode when there is bad news.

 In addition, there is no guarantee that Kakinada land prices will go up and up like previous years and Sensex will not see the 2008-2009 kind of fall.

 So, It is wise to follow an asset allocation for our financial goals in order to decrease the risk in these risky asset classes.

 Imp Note: People think of gifting real estate investment to their kids.
 But do remember paper assets like equity also you can give your kids.